TheAlgorithms/Python/CONTRIBUTING.md

 ## Before contributing

 Welcome to [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)!
 Before sending your pull requests, make sure that you __read the whole guidelines__.
-If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [Gitter](https://gitter.im/TheAlgorithms/community).
+If you have any doubt about the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [Gitter](https://gitter.im/TheAlgorithms/community).

 ## Contributing